haondt/linktiles/docs/configuration.md

 - options: `True`,`False`, `true`, `false`, `1`, `0`
 - default: `false`

-If set to `true` (or another truthy value), linktiles will assume it is behind an authorization proxy (like [Authelia](https://www.authelia.com/)) and authentication requests based on the `Remote-User` header.
+If set to `true` (or another truthy value), linktiles will assume it is behind an authorization proxy (like [Authelia](https://www.authelia.com/)) and will authenticate requests based on the `Remote-User` header.
 This will also disable the built-in authentication flow.

 ### `LT_AUTH_PROXY_USERNAME_HEADER`